 “Could be, but I doubt it.
 I’ve met her parents, and they don’t look like they’re splitting anytime soon.
 And they seem to be really nice people.”

-I realised that I had seen them once, too.
+I realized that I had seen them once, too.
 They had seemed like nice people.
-They were the sort of gentle, charitable church-goers who cared a lot about community and never skipped mass.
+They were the sort of gentle, charitable church-goers who cared a lot about community and never skipped Sunday Mass.

 Their daughter was different.
 I figured that whatever was on her mind was something very personal that she hid even from her family.